TUB-DVG/wissen-digital-ewb/02_work_doc/10_test/02_docker/testtingTheBranch.md

 # Testing the merged Branch
+Hint: The docker-compose project was developed under the docker-compose version 2.15.
+If you are using an older docker-compose version make sure to upgrade your Docker-compose to a version newer or equal to 2.15.
 ## Preparation of the Project:
 First, the `.env`-file has to be edited.
 The `.env.example`-file should be copied into a file called `.env`-file: